 1. Buying Reits with an online stock trading platform

-If you think that investing directly in Reits is a suitable way for you to start your investing journey, all you need is a DBS Vickers account.
-With this brokerage account, you can start investing in Reits immediately.
+If investing directly in Reits is a suitable way for you to start your investing journey, all you need is a brokerage account, which will allow you to invest in the asset class immediately.

 Alternatively, investments can be made using Central Provident Fund (CPF) Ordinary Account and Special Account savings through a CPF Investment Account with an approved CPF Investment Scheme agent like DBS Bank.